Fluoroscopy of central venous catheters

 Suspected fibrin sheath

-A fibrin sheath of central venous catheter (including PICC-lines and implanted ports) can be suspected when it is possible to infuse into it but not to aspirate.
+A fibrin sheath of central venous catheter (including PICC-lines and implanted ports) can be suspected when it is possible to inject into it but not to aspirate.

 Choice of modality